-You can participate in Careers NSW’s pilot program by making a free appointment to speak with a generalist careers practitioner or one who specialises in supporting:
+You can book a free appointment to speak with a generalist careers practitioner or one who specialises in supporting:

 - Aboriginal and Torres Strait Islander peoples

-- people from a culturally and linguistically diverse, or non-English speaking background
+- people from a culturally diverse and/or non-English speaking background

 - aged 18 years or older